 ABOUT THE AUTHOR

-A writer and editor for Origin Writings, Ellen Lawton has an interest in media and movies.
+A writer and editor, Ellen Lawton has an interest in media and movies.
 Ellen also loves to help companies create strong marketing strategies.
 In her free time, she likes to contribute to online publications.
 She is a constant learner, especially in the area of self-improvement.